TWIMM/TWIMMENGINE/README.md

 ## Introduction

-This framework is built with Clean Architecture principles to ensure that your application is:
-- Independent of frameworks
-- Testable
-- Independent of UI
-- Independent of databases
-- Independent of any external agency

 By focusing on the core business logic and decoupling it from external concerns, this framework ensures that your codebase remains clean, maintainable, and scalable.

 ## Why Clean Architecture?